-Do not eat or drink for 3 hours before your appointment.
-Drinking water is okay.
+Do not eat or drink for three hours before your appointment.
+Drinking water is OK.

 If you are unable to exercise on the treadmill, a medication will be administered to stress your heart.
 If you are undergoing this type of an exam, you may take all your heart and blood pressure medications as instructed by your physician.

 If you have diabetes, please speak to your physician prior to this exam to receive special instructions you may need regarding your medications.

 For SPECT exams, wear comfortable clothes and rubber-soled shoes or sneakers for the treadmill portion of this exam.

 Please bring all your medications or a list of them with doses to your appointment.

 Approximate visit time for SPECT is three to four hours, and for PET it is two to three hours.